SEMINAR on Artificial Intelligence and Human Rights: Utopia or Reality?

 - Juan José López Ossorio, head of the Studies area of the Coordination and Studies Cabinet at the SES (Secretary of State for Security)

-- Alba Molina, expert in technological social impact at Eticas Foundation
+- Gemma Galdón, expert in technological social impact and Eticas Foundation’s president

 - Andrés García Berrio, expert lawyer in civil and political rights at IRÍDIA